R599-afk/Naviware/README.md

 ### Game Cannot Connect

 1. Close Dead by Daylight and its launcher.
-2. Press STOP and wait for Windows proxy restoration.
+2. Press STOP and wait for Windows settings to be restored.
 3. If the connection remains unavailable, use **FIX NETWORK**.
 4. Restart Windows if necessary.
 5. Contact support with the Naviware version and sanitized Console output.